 - Visit Hagia Sofia, a beautiful ecological retreat located about 45 minutes away from the downtown area of Huatulco

 - Tour the Parque Eco-Arqueológico Copalita

 Huatulco has a good selection of luxury hotels and resorts, most of which are situated on Tangolunda Bay.
-In la Crucecita you will find many budget hotels; some favorites include Mision de los Arcos (read reviews and get rates) and Maria Mixteca (read reviews and get rates).
-Huatulco also has many options for vacation rentals -- the site My Huatulco Vacation is a good resource for finding a vacation home or villa to rent.
+In la Crucecita you will find many budget hotels; some favorites include Mision de Arcos and Maria Mixteca.

-By land: At present, driving time from Oaxaca City is 5 to 6 hours on route 175 (stock up on Dramamine ahead of time).
-A new highway presently under construction should cut driving time in half.
+By land: Driving time from Oaxaca City is 5 hours to 6 hours on route 175 (stock up on Dramamine ahead of time).

 By sea: Huatulco has two marinas which offer docking services, in Santa Cruz and Chahue.
 Huatulco is a port of call for cruises of the Mexican Riviera and receives an average of 80 cruise ships each year.